evaaaaawu/evaaaaawu.com/src/content/en/differences-between-equals-strict-equals-and-objectis-in-javascript.md

 ## Object.is() Same-Value Equality

-As the name suggests, it compares if two values are the same (despite starting with "Object", it can compare any two values).
-The two issues encountered with === mentioned above can be effectively distinguished using Object.is:
+As the name suggests, it compares if two values are the same.
+Despite starting with "Object", it can compare any two values.

+Unlike ===, Object.is() handles the special cases of zero and NaN differently:

 - `console.log(Object.is(+0, -0));` // false